it-cio/infobot/README.md

-# habr-news
+# InfoBot
- parsing favorite news from habr.com
+A telegram bot that collects various information from the Internet.
+Based on asynchronous libraries.